OpusCapita/as-gateway/README.md

 # AS2/4 Gateway

+## Pre-requisites
+To get started you will need to have the following installed:
+  * Java 8
+  * Docker

 ## Description
 Gateway for incoming AS2 and AS4 traffic.
 This codebase consists both of the backend written in Java Spring Boot as well as the frontend written in React.
 Maven is used a the build tool and and it comes bundled in the project, it packages the full stack.